Narendra7211/Narendra7211/README.md

   <img src="https://visitcount.itsvg.in/api?id=Narendra7211&icon=0&color=0" alt=" Views Count" style="border-radius: 50%; width: 250px; height: 50px;">
 </a>

 ##
-<b> "Sometimes it's the very people who no one imagines anything of who do the things that no one can imagine." **
-— *The Imitation Game</b>
+<b style="font-size: 18px;">"Sometimes it's the very people who no one imagines anything of who do the things that no one can imagine." — *The Imitation Game*</b>